 You know you’ve read a good e-newsletter when you’re still thinking about it hours later.
 Chances are, that email taught you something, made you feel a certain way, or gave you a new perspective on an issue you care about.

 Law firms can accomplish all of these things in e-newsletters, but it takes finesse to be successful.

-Below, we highlight some of the best elements to include in your law firm newsletter.
+Below, our Content Marketing team highlights some of the best elements to include in your law firm newsletter.

 There’s plenty of room for creativity and personality; don’t be afraid to step out and try something new.

 The little things are often the most important, especially in an e-newsletter.
 Include a junky subject line and it’s unlikely that people will want to read what you have to say.
 Why should they trust that the copy in your email is any better than your shoddy subject line?

 Follow these points to make sure you include the bits that any reader wants to know:

 - Friendly greeting that doesn’t dilly-dally (get to the newsletter!)

 - Contact information (include your firm’s physical address, as people like knowing their lawyer actually has an office)